TheThingSystem/steward/nodewiki/steward/BeagleBoneBlack.md

 and you'll have to *reboot your Mac* to reload the driver.

+Once you've done so you enter,

+    kextstat -l | grep FTDI

+in the terminal, you should see something like this,

+    125    0 0xffffff7f81b6c000 0x8000     0x8000     com.FTDI.driver.FTDIUSBSerialDriver (2.2.18) <124 33 5 4 3 1>

+which indicates that the driver has loaded correctly.

 ## Installing the Operating System

 The main difference from the [Raspberry Pi](RaspberryPi.md) for setup is that the BeagleBone ships with the Angstrom Linux distribution and boots from onboard flash memory.
 That means we don't have to up do an initial OS installation before talking to the board.
 However, it's advisable to go ahead and update the OS before continuing in any case.